lynus/JikesRVM/README.md

 ## Jikes Research Virtual Machine
+This branch is used to count application or collector's  write number.
+Add some command line option to controll counter's behavior and output redirection.
 Jikes RVM (Research Virtual Machine) provides a flexible open testbed to prototype virtual machine technologies and experiment with a large variety of design alternatives.
 The system is licensed under the [EPL](http://www.eclipse.org/legal/epl-v10.html), an [OSI](http://www.opensource.org/) approved license.
 Jikes RVM runs on IA32 32 bit (64 bit support is work in progress) and PowerPC (big endian only).

 A distinguishing characteristic of Jikes RVM is that it is implemented in the Java™ programming language and is self-hosted i.e., its Java code runs on itself without requiring a second virtual machine.
 Most other virtual machines for the Java platform are written in native code (typically, C or C++).
 A Java implementation provides ease of portability, and a seamless integration of virtual machine and application resources such as objects, threads, and operating-system interfaces.